RPGroup-PBoC/human_impacts/data/atmosphere_biogeochemistry/temp_index/README.md

 * **Bias**: These data are collected by NASA, a U.S. Government Agency generally regarded to be an objective science agency.

 ## Notes
-The data were manually processed by retaining the J-D annual mean, which describes the global annual temperature change, and converting it to °C.
+The data were manually processed by retaining the J-D annual mean, which describes the global annual temperature change, and converting it to °C. The uncertainty is derived from Lenssen et al. 2019, where it is noted that the uncertainty of annual global means since 1960 is approximately ± 0.05 °C.